Las Vegas Production Shows

 “KÀ” (KÀ Theatre, MGM Grand) is storytelling at its best.
 The show combines martial arts, acrobatics, puppetry, multimedia and pyrotechnics to chronicle the adventurous but perilous journey of separated twins—a boy and a girl—to fulfill their destinies.
 Ages 5-16 must be with an adult; under 5 are not permitted.
 Phone (702) 531-3826.

-“Legends in Concert” (Donny & Marie Showroom, Flamingo Las Vegas) has been wowing Vegas audiences since 1983, first at the Imperial Palace (now LINQ Hotel + Experience), then at Harrah's and now at the Flamingo.
+“Legends in Concert” (Tropicana Las Vegas) has been wowing Vegas audiences since 1983, first at the Imperial Palace (now LINQ Hotel + Experience), then at Harrah's, at the Flamingo and now at Tropicana.
 Celebrity impersonators offer remarkable imitations (singing, not lip-syncing) of Lady Gaga, Rod Stewart, Michael Jackson and a host of others, backed by a live band in a full-stage production.
 The lineup changes every few months, although you can count on Elvis making an appearance.
-Phone (702) 777-7776 or (855) 234-7469.
+Phone (702) 253-1333.

 “Michael Jackson ONE” (Michael Jackson Theatre, Mandalay Bay Resort & Casino) is Cirque du Soleil's tribute to the King of Pop.
 Packed with music, dance, pyrotechnics and acrobatics galore, the 90-minute, state-of-the-art extravaganza spotlights MJ's biggest '80s and '90s hits (“Billie Jean,” “Bad,” “I Just Can't Stop Loving You,” etc.), and interprets them for a 21st-century audience.
 During the “Thriller” number, zombies run amok through the audience.
 And for “Man In The Mirror” there's even a hologram of a dancing/singing Jackson performing with the Cirque troupe.
 Since the moonwalk made its Vegas debut in July 2013, the show has become one of the hottest Cirque tickets on the Strip.
 Beat it to the box office as soon as you get to town.
 Phone (877) 632-7400 or (800) 745-3000.